Zayan9484/Cybersecurity-Labs/Wazuh SIEM Installation/README.md

 PS: I have switched to another network so the IP of the server is changed.

-# For detailed steps with screenshots, open this [pdf](https://github.com/Zayan9484/Cybersecurity-Labs/blob/main/Wazuh%20SIEM%20Installation/Installing%20Wazuh%20in%20Virtual%20Machine.pdf)
+# Open this [pdf](https://github.com/Zayan9484/Cybersecurity-Labs/blob/main/Wazuh%20SIEM%20Installation/Installing%20Wazuh%20in%20Virtual%20Machine.pdf) for detailed notes with screenshots